redcanaryco/ebpfmon/README.md

 To quit the application you can press `q` or `Q`

 ## Going back
-Generally the escape key should take you back to the previous view you were on.
-Also, if you are in the help view or error view pressing escape should return you to the previous windows
+Generally the `ESC` key should take you back to the previous view you were on.
+Also, if you are in the help view or error view, pressing escape should return you to the previous window.

 ## Command Line Arguments
 ### `-bpftool`